Veund/32KB-Flash-Cart/README.md

 # 32KB Flash Cart By Veund

 This is my 32KB flash cart that i created. do note its pretty much the same as the insideGadgets 32KB flash card linked below as i followed their guide on youtube and got their advice on the flash chip to use.
-You will also require a GBxCart from insideGadgets yo load a rom onto ther cart.
+You will also require a GBxCart from insideGadgets to load a rom onto ther cart.

 The differances between gerbers are just different soldermasks on the back